 How do people deal with uncertainty about climate, disease or natural disasters like floods?
-This project aims to bring together people who study uncertainty with the perspectives of those who experience it.
+This project aimed to compare and contrast the views of people who study uncertainty with the perspectives of those who experience it.

 Social and natural scientists, modellers, and other experts have developed sophisticated theories of ecological uncertainty.
 But theories, models and diagrams from “above” may have little to do with the way how everyday men and women (poor or rich, urban or rural especially in the global South) live with, understand and cope with uncertainty.

 - Sundarbans: the Sundarbans, a network of islands in the Bay of Bengal, is particularly at risk from rising sea levels.
-We will explore how different people see climate-related challenges and resilience – residents of the Sundarbans, informal health workers, and workers in NGOs.
-We will also examine the tension between short term coping mechanisms and longer term adaptation – both in terms of health system development and livelihood strategies, including out-migration.
+We looked at how different people see climate-related challenges and resilience – residents of the Sundarbans, informal health workers, and workers in NGOs.
+We also examined the tension between short term coping mechanisms and longer term adaptation – both in terms of health system development and livelihood strategies, including out-migration.

-- Urban India: this part of the research will examine the relationships between different kinds of uncertainties in particular domains (eg natural disasters, water, energy, waste, housing).
-We will critically examine the relationship between mitigation and adaptation strategies at the level of cities and towns.
-We will look at the similarities and differences between the dominant pathways for dealing with climate change, and emerging forms of resilience on the ground.
-This will help to develop alternative pathways for cities in the context of climate change.
+- Urban India: this part of the research examined the relationships between different kinds of uncertainties in particular domains (eg natural disasters, water, energy, waste, housing) at the level of cities and towns.
+We looked at the similarities and differences between the dominant pathways for dealing with climate change, and emerging forms of resilience on the ground.

 - Kutch: Kutch is a dryland area in western India known for scarcity and ecological uncertainty.
-We will explore how official policies and debates on climate change contrast with local practices and knowledge, in the context of major changes that are shaping the region and Gujarat more generally.
+We explored how official policies and debates on climate change contrast with local practices and knowledge, in the context of major changes that are shaping the region and Gujarat more generally.

 Digital story: After the storm